Korbank/harpcaller/doc/manpages/dispatcher.rst

-HarpCaller daemon is a service that hails remote :manpage:`harpd(8)` instances and records procedures that were called, their arguments, and returned results, what allows to check the result of a call at a later time.
+HarpCaller daemon is a service that hails remote :manpage:`harpd(8)` instances and records procedures that were called, their arguments, and returned values, what allows to check the result of a call at a later time.

 HarpCaller was intended mainly for being a call dispatcher and result database for a web application, where waiting for a remote procedure to finish in